The Graph Adjacency Matrix: A Graph in Matrix Form

 ✅ Key Takeaways

-- Matrix-vector multiplication A·H aggregates neighbour features — the mathematical core of GNNs.
+- Matrix multiplication \(AH\) aggregates neighbour features — the mathematical core of GNNs — and \(D^{-1}AH\) averages them.

 References